-Before heading back to The Omni for a good winter's nap, drive through Frisco Square with your radio tuned to 107.3 FM.
+Before heading back to the Omni Frisco Hotel at The Star for a good winter's nap, drive through Frisco Square with your radio tuned to 107.3 FM.
 Experience these award-winning choreographed Christmas lights as they dance above you, beside you, and in front of you fully covering Frisco Square.
+Christmas in the Square begins on November 18, 2023.
 Be sure to park and try your hand at outdoor ice-skating right across from the National Soccer Hall of Fame.

 Day 3: Must See Before You Go

 Before you head out of town, fuel yourself with brunch and stock up on holiday Instagram photos.